croservices/cro/docs/reference/cro-http-client.md

 using the type object (for example, `Cro::HTTP::Client.get($url)`, then no persistent connection cache will be used.

+## Timeouts

+By default, `Cro::HTTP::Client` enforces:

+* A 60s timeout on establishing a connection to the target server
+* A 60s timeout on receiving the response headers once a connection has been established and the request sent
+* No timeout on receiving the entire response body
+* No overall bounding timeout for the entire HTTP request/response

+These can be configured by passing the `timeout` setting, either at an instance or per-request level.
+One may pass:

+* A `Real` value, which will be interpreted as the total number of seconds for the entire HTTP request/response (including the body being downloaded).
+This will not increase the default connection and headers timeouts, however they will be clipped to the total time budget if it is smaller.
+* A hash with the keys `connection`, `headers`, `body`, and `total` (any not provided will have the default values of 60, 60, `Inf`, and `Inf`) respectively.
+* An object that does the `Cro::Policy::Timeout` role, should one wish to implement a more complex scheme.

+In the case persistent connections are being used:

+* For HTTP/1.1, the connection will be closed in the event of any timeout
+* For HTTP/2.0, in the event of a body timeout, only the individual stream will be reset, and the connection left intact

 ## HTTP version

 The `:http` option can be passed, either at construction or per request, to